 Homemade oat flour is super easy to make.
 All it takes is some oats and a blender or food processor.

-To make oat flour, take old-fashioned (rolled) oats and put them in a food processor or blender.
+Take old-fashioned (rolled) oats and put them in a food processor or blender.
 Blend them on high for 15-30 seconds.
 Check the consistency of the blended oats.
 If you still see course chunks of oats, blend for another 15-30 seconds.
 Check on them regularly, so you don’t over-blend them.
 If you over-blend oats, the flour will get too clumpy, and you won’t have good oat flour.

 However, if you desire, you can leave your oat flour a little course, as I do in this recipe.
 It will add more texture to your baked goods and is good when you’re mixing different flours together in a single recipe.
 Once you’re done, store the oats in an air-tight container.
 It’s that easy.